mlaopane/trailwarehouse/README.md

 Trail Warehouse : A fictive Online Shopping Platform

-My "school" project with Symfony 3
+My "school" project with Symfony 3 made in 2017